nicolasinman/mae301-2026spring-slice/phase3/README.md

 Reposts: 3
 Created: 2026-04-24T12:34:56Z
 ```

-  Step 4: The .txt is saved for later use in analysis and correlation with stock market data.
+  Step 4: From here, the .txt can be parsed in a separate program and used for analysis and correlation with stock market data.

   Future Modifications: Rather than the individual manually entering the names of each individual, a matrix of influential individuals formated in a .txt document could be read by the program and outputted to a .txt with the exact same structure as before.